pnguyen44/inventory-manager/README.md

 # Inventory Manager
-The Inventory Manager app was created using HTML, Ruby on Rails, CSS/SASS, Ember, Javascript, Handlebars and Bootstrap.
-This app allows users to create an inventory of items, track if the items are running low, put them in order list, and add them back to inventory list.
+A full stack app that allows users to create a list of categories and items, track items that are running low, add running low items to the order list, and return those items to the inventory.
+This app was created using  Ruby on Rails, Ember.js, JavaScript, Handlebars, Bootstrap, HTML, and CSS/SASS.

 <img width="1440" alt="inventory app" src="https://user-images.githubusercontent.com/26861466/32486500-cfa47522-c374-11e7-8e72-6e8efff3f658.png">